CS4234 - Optimisation Algorithms

 Q: Do I have to buy any textbook for this course?

-A: My Competitive Programming book: CP4, Book 2 (no more stock at NUS Central Library co-op or maybe last few stocks at @ SIMCC e-Store (31.9 SGD nett, no shipping cost) and @ lulu.com (22.99 USD+shipping cost+10-14 days of shipping), or the e-book (PDF) version @ lulu.com) (actually for CS3233), can be a good book for about two-thirds of the course topics (especially the implementation side) of CS4234 (Pre-requisites topics, Network Flow, Graph Matching (including some of the rare ones), small or special-cases of NP-hard/complete problems).
+A: My Competitive Programming book: CP4, Book 2 (last few stock at NUS Central Library co-op or @ SIMCC e-Store (31.9 SGD nett, no shipping cost) and @ lulu.com (22.99 USD+shipping cost+10-14 days of shipping), or the e-book (PDF) version @ lulu.com) (actually for CS3233), can be a good book for about two-thirds of the course topics (especially the implementation side) of CS4234 (Pre-requisites topics, Network Flow, Graph Matching (including some of the rare ones), small or special-cases of NP-hard/complete problems).
 Introduction to Algorithms (by CLRS, the 3rd or new 4th edition, the typical textbook used in CS3230) or Algorithm Design (by Kleinberg and Tardos) are also recommended.
-There is one other book that Steven use but this one is rare-and-hard-to-find: Stochastic Local Search: Foundations and Applications so just read the notes.
+There are two other books that Steven use: the rare-and-hard-to-find Stochastic Local Search: Foundations and Applications book and an optional The Golden Ticket book.

 Note: This course registration section will not be prominent from Week 02 onwards (after the first lecture).
 This behavior is normal.
 You can view it again by scrolling to the top of this page.